sailorfe/ephem/README.md

 by "opinionated," i mean i wrote it with methodological and traditional biases, not that it offers any sort of interpretation or judgment. the ANSI colors divide the seven visible planets by sect, including mercury; the unicode planetary glyphs lack labels; and the flags for the seven visible planets are their metals in medieval alchemy.

+pair with [ascendant](https://codeberg.org/sailorfe/ascendant) for an efficient scriptable clock :)

 - [usage](#usage)
 - [installation](#installation)
 - [contributing](#contributing)